Gov. Phil Murphy signs bill requiring all law enforcement officers to wear body cameras

 Murphy signed two bills into law and an executive order Tuesday.
-The first bill, S1163, requires law enforcement officers to wear body cameras, while the second bill, A4312, regulates the use of the cameras, and the executive order established a 14-member working group to help facilitate state-wide implementation.
+The first bill, S1163, requires law enforcement officers to wear body cameras, while the second bill, A4312, regulates the use of the cameras, and the executive order establishes a 14-member working group to help facilitate statewide implementation.

 A majority of South Jersey police are using body-worn cameras, but experts are mixed on their effectiveness